 (Google Alerts – free web monitoring service)

-Google Alerts is not only useful for helping you manage your reputation online, but also for gathering the latest news about people, brands, companies, and any subject you are following.
+Google Alerts is not only only a useful social media monitoring tool for managing your reputation online, but also for automatically receiving news about people, brands, companies, and any other topic you want to know about.

-With Google Alerts, you just subscribe to a keyword or topic and you’re done.
-Whenever Google’s robots crawl a new web site, news update, press release, blog post, a tweet, video, or any other content related to the topic you’ve subscribed to, you will automatically receive an email or RSS update.
+With Google Alerts, you subscribe to a keyword or topic and you’re done.
+Whenever Google’s indexing robots (Googlebot) crawl a new web site, news update, press release, blog post, a tweet, video, or any other indexable content related to the topic you’ve subscribed to, it will automatically send you an email or RSS update.

 Basically, there are only three simple steps required to start using Google Alerts: